apache/drill/contrib/storage-splunk/README.md

 ### User Translation
 The Splunk plugin supports user translation.
 Simply set the `authMode` parameter to `USER_TRANSLATION` and use either the plain or vault credential provider for credentials.

+## Schema Caching
+For every query that you send to Splunk from Drill, Drill will have to pull schema information from Splunk.
+If you have a lot of indexes, this process can cause slow planning time.
+To improve planning time, you can configure Drill to cache the index names so that it does not need to make additional calls to Splunk.

+There are two configuration parameters for the schema caching: `maxCacheSize` and `cacheExpiration`.
+The maxCacheSize defaults to 10k bytes and the `cacheExpiration` defaults to 1024 minutes.
+To disable schema caching simply set the `cacheExpiration` parameter to a value less than zero.

 ## Understanding Splunk's Data Model
 Splunk's primary use case is analyzing event logs with a timestamp.
 As such, data is indexed by the timestamp, with the most recent data being indexed first.
 By default, Splunk